charlesxu90/phbuilder/README.md

     NOTE: running `make check` will give multiple failures.
 This is to be expected for the CpHMD beta.
 It is recommended to skip `make check`.

-    NOTE: By default, phbuilder will look for the GROMACS CpHMD installation in `/usr/local/gromacs_constantph`.
+    NOTE: By default, phbuilder assumes the GROMACS CpHMD installation was installed in `/usr/local/gromacs_constantph`.
+This path will be used to check whether the correct GROMACS install was loaded in your environment when running phbuilder.
 If you install the CpHMD code in a different location, make sure to update this in the phbuilder configuration file `lambdagrouptypes.dat`, or alternatively set `GMXPH_BASEPATH`.

 4. Install phbuilder:
     ```